-On 15 September 2022 the Regulator, Estonian Competition Authority and Energy Authority of Finland took decisions on Baltic Capacity Calculation Region's regional design of long-term transmission rights in accordance with Article 31 of the Commission Regulation (EU) 2016/1719 of 26 September 2016 Establishing a Guideline on Forward Capacity Allocation (hereinafter - LTTR regional design).
-The LTTR regional design apply the type of LTTRs offered in the Baltic CCR are financial transmission rights - options in the meaning of Article 33 in direction from Estonia to Latvia and in direction from Finland to Estonia.
+Previous, on 15 September 2022 the Regulator, Estonian Competition Authority and Energy Authority of Finland took decisions on Baltic CCR's regional design of long-term transmission rights in accordance with Article 31 of the Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation (hereinafter - LTTR regional design).
+The LTTR regional design applied the type of LTTRs offered in the Baltic CCR as financial transmission rights - options in the meaning of Article 33 in direction from Estonia to Latvia and in direction from Finland to Estonia.

-On 15 September 2022 the Regulator, Estonian Competition Authority and Energy Authority of Finland took decisions on Estonia-Latvia Bidding Zone Border Specific Annex for the Baltic Capacity Calculation Region to the All TSOs' Proposal for Harmonised Allocation Rules for Long-term Transmission Rights in Accordance with Article 52(3) of Commission Regulation (EU) 2016/1719 of 26 September 2016 Establishing a Guideline on Forward Capacity Allocation (hereinafter - HAR Annex).
+On 15 September 2022 the Regulator, Estonian Competition Authority and Energy Authority of Finland took decisions on Estonia-Latvia Bidding Zone Border Specific Annex for the Baltic CCR to the All TSOs' Proposal for Harmonised Allocation Rules for Long-term Transmission Rights in Accordance with Article 52(3) of Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation (hereinafter - HAR Annex).

-The first yearly auctioning of Financial Transmission Rights (hereinafter - FTR) on Estonian-Latvian border took place from 23 October 2018 to 29 October 2018 on the Single Allocation Platform (hereinafter - SAP) (before the auctioning was managed by the Latvian and Estonian TSOs) in accordance with the ACER's decision of 2 October 2017 on Harmonised Allocation Rules for Long-term Transmission Rights1 (hereinafter - HAR Rules) and HAR Annex.
-In 2022 quarterly and monthly auctions also took place.
-In accordance with the analyses of the 2022 yearly auction
+The first yearly auctioning of Financial Transmission Rights (hereinafter - FTR) on Estonian-Latvian border took place from 23 October 2018 to 29 October 2018 on the Single Allocation Platform (hereinafter - SAP) (before the auctioning was managed by the Latvian and Estonian TSOs) in accordance with the ACER's decision of 2 October 2017 and amended ACER's decision of 22 December 2023 on Harmonised Allocation Rules for Long-term Transmission Rights1 (hereinafter - HAR Rules) and HAR Annex.
+In 2023 quarterly and monthly auctions also took place.
+In accordance with the analyses of the 2023 yearly auction 23 companies participated in the auction and 11 companies got the right to hedge the price differences on Estonian-Latvian border towards to Latvia.